mediabeastnz/craft-commerce-abandoned-cart/README.md

 ## Configuring Abandoned Cart

+Ideally you'll want to setup a couple server cron jobs to trigger both the finding of abandoned carts and the triggering of Crafts queue.
+However if you don't for some reason have access to server cron jobs a URL can be used to manually trigger the above.
+This allows you to use something like cron-job.org.

+### Manual trigger
+To manually trigger the jobs to find carts and process the queue you'll need to hit this URL `https://[www.website.com]/actions/abandoned-cart/base/find-carts&passkey={{passKey}}`.
+The `keyPass` by default is generated for you in the settings area but feel free to set this to whatever you like.

+A good way to find this URL is to navigate to the Dashboard and in the top right there is a button labelled "Find Abandoned Carts".

+Once you have the URL you want to fire this job every 5 minutes or what ever suits you requirements.

+### Server based cron jobs
 Once you've set your preferred email delay times all that's left to do is set up a few cron jobs to run every few minutes (adjust this to suit your sites needs).
 The first cron job will look for new abandoned carts and schedule emails.